Rate Limits

 Handling rate limits

-When you exceed the rate limit, the API returns 429 Too Many Requests:
+When you exceed the rate limit, the API returns 429 Too Many Requests.
+Read endpoints surface RATE_LIMITED; POST /v1/generations surfaces GENERATION_RATE_LIMITED.

 {